 \subsubsection{Definition}

-We define a pseudogroup over a topological space $A$ is an inverse submonoid $S$ of $\mathcal{I}(A)$ such that $\{U:\mathrm{id}_U\in S\}$ is a basis of the topology.
+We define a pseudogroup on a topological space $A$ as an inverse submonoid $S$ of $\mathcal{I}(A)$ such that $\{U:\mathrm{id}_U\in S\}$ is a basis of the topology.
 Note that the latter condition implies that the topology is determined by $S$.